|Optional Practical Training

 How to apply

-- Students applying for OPT prior to completion of studies can submit the application 120 days prior to the desired start date or 90 days prior to being enrolled for one full academic year.
+- 90 days prior to the desired start date (no earlier than 90 days prior to having met your one full academic year)

-- Students applying for the STEM Extension, may apply 120 days prior to the end of the initial 12 months of OPT.
+- 90 days prior to the end of the initial 12 months of OPT